philwhiles/frettler/README.md

 ## Caveats

 ### General
 Prior to writing this app, my knowledge of music theory was pretty rudimentary.
-Probably still is if I'm being honest.
+Still is to be honest.
 I have been learning to play guitar for the last six months, and have been deliberately not rushing into it as I want to build up my knowledge of music theory at the same time.
 I don't want to blindly learn the fingering for various chords without understanding how the scales are constructed, how the chords in that scale can be derived, and how to name those chords, and also how the chord fingering is arrived at.